 a) Make sure you are there at sunrise.
 The market closes very quickly after sunrise.
 Transactions are quick here!

 b) Make sure you book a shikara on the previous day.
 Else, you may not find one when you arrive at the jetty early in the morning.

 c) You may be surrounded by hawkers selling flowers.
 Buy a bunch.
 That way you will be helping these folks.
 Of Course, the flowers are lovely.

 d) Take drinking water and small eats along.

 Yusmarg – A hidden wonder of Kashmir! http://traveltwosome.com/yusmarg-hidden-wonder-of-kashmir/

 Gulmarg – Whitewashed and Gorgeous! http://traveltwosome.com/gulmarg-in-spring/

 We thank you for stopping by Travel Twosome.
-Hope you liked this post on floating market of Srinagar.
-May we request you to share it among your friends by clicking these buttons below?
+Hope you liked this post on the floating market on Dal lake in Srinagar.
+May we request you to share it with your friends by clicking the buttons below?